Vikram Amar

 Vikram David Amar (born February 15, 1963) is an American legal scholar focusing on constitutional law, federal courts, and civil and criminal procedure.
 In August 2015, he became dean of the University of Illinois College of Law and the Iwan Foundation Professor of Law.
-He was the first American-born person of Indian descent to serve as a dean of a major American law school.
+He returned to the University of California, Davis School of Law as a Distinguished Professor of Law in 2023.

-Career
+Biography

+Amar received a B.A. in history from UC Berkeley.
+In 1988, he earned his J.D. from Yale Law School, where he served as an articles editor for the Yale Law Journal.

 Prior to his arrival at Illinois Law, Amar was professor and senior associate dean for academic affairs at the UC Davis School of Law (King Hall).
-Before becoming a professor, he clerked for Judge William Albert Norris of the U.S. Court of Appeals for the Ninth Circuit and for Justice Harry Blackmun at the U.S. Supreme Court (where he appears to be the first person of South Asian heritage to have clerked).
-After serving as a clerk, Amar worked in the Sacramento office of Gibson, Dunn & Crutcher, then began his career in legal academia in 1993 at King Hall.
+Before becoming a professor, he clerked for Judge William Albert Norris of the U.S. Court of Appeals for the Ninth Circuit and for Justice Harry Blackmun at the U.S. Supreme Court.
+After serving as a clerk, Amar worked in the Sacramento office of Gibson, Dunn & Crutcher, then began his career in legal academia in 1993 at UC Davis School of Law (King Hall).
 He joined the UC Hastings faculty in 1998, before returning to King Hall in 2007.

-Amar received an A.B. in history from UC Berkeley.
-In 1988 he earned his J.D. from Yale Law School, serving as an articles editor for the Yale Law Journal.

 He writes a biweekly column for justia.com.
 Previously, he wrote a regular column for FindLaw's Writ.
 He also frequently appears on national radio and television programs as a commentator on contemporary legal issues.

 Amar is the younger brother of Yale University law professor Akhil Reed Amar.
 Vikram Amar was a student at Yale Law School at the time Akhil Amar started teaching there.
-The two have collaborated on cutting-edge and influential articles on many important topics, including the "Amar Plan" proposal for a National Popular Vote Interstate Compact, and the implausibility of the so-called "Independent State Legislature" notion.
+The two have collaborated on cutting-edge and influential articles on many important topics, including the "Amar Plan" proposal for a National Popular Vote Interstate Compact, and the implausibility of independent state legislature theory.
+They submitted an amicus curiae brief to the Supreme Court of the United States concerning the disqualification of the presidential candidacy of Donald Trump by the Colorado Supreme Court, under Section 3 of the Fourteenth Amendment to the United States Constitution.